carpentries/instructor-training/_episodes/09-eia.md

 - "Why are equity, inclusion, and accessibility important?"
 - "What can I do enhance equity, inclusion, and accessibility in my workshop?"
 objectives:
-- "Identify accessibility accommodations that are new to you."
+- "Identify instructional strategies that are consistent with universal design."
 - "Recognize systemic factors that can distract and demotivate learners."
 - "Understand the role of The Carpentries Code of Conduct in maintaining an explicitly inclusive environment."
 keypoints:
 - "Inclusivity is a key attribute of a positive learning environment."
-- "Imposter syndrome is a powerful force, but can be overcome."
-- "Accessibility benefits everyone."
+- "Universal design benefits everyone."
 ---

 ### Inclusivity is a Core Value